-Although there are no apparent active earthquake faults in, or around, West Hills, there is one fault which is the Chatsworth fault.
-It runs through the Chatsworth Reservoir in an east-west direction on the north edge of West Hills.
+Although there are no apparent active earthquake faults within West Hills, there is one called the Chatsworth Fault that runs through the Chatsworth Nature Preserve in an east-west direction on the north edge of West Hills.

 There have been two significant earthquakes in recent years that have affected West Hills severely.
-The first was the Sylmar earthquake on February 9, 1971, which was a 6.6 magnitude earth quake which severely damaged about 1/3 of the structures in the San Fernando Valley.
+The first was the 6.6-magnitude Sylmar earthquake on February 9, 1971, which damaged about 1/3 of the structures in the San Fernando Valley.

-The second one was the Northridge earthquake on January 17, 1994.
-It was a major earthquake which was of 6.7 magnitude which also caused severe damage throughout the San Fernando Valley, including West Hills, as well as other parts of Los Angeles County.
+The second was the 6.7-magnitude Northridge earthquake on January 17, 1994.
+It also caused severe damage throughout the San Fernando Valley, including West Hills, as well as other parts of Los Angeles County.

-Here is some more information on that earthquake: It occurred at 4:30 a.m. and was centered one mile south-southwest of Northridge on the fault thrust known as the Pico Fault.
-Several other faults experienced minor rupture during large aftershocks, or triggered slip.
+Here is some more information on the Northridge earthquake:

+It occurred at 4:30 a.m. and was centered one mile south-southwest of Northridge on the thrust fault known as the Pico Fault.
+Several other faults experienced minor shifts during the earthquake and its aftershocks.

-The earthquake occurred on a blind thrust fault and produced the strongest ground motions ever instrumentally recorded in an urban setting in North America.
-Damage was wide-spread, sections of major freeways collapsed, parking structures and office buildings collapsed, and numerous apartment buildings suffered irreparable damage.
-Damage to wood-frame apartment houses was very widespread in the San Fernando Valley and Santa Monica areas, especially to structures and their foundations and/or shifted walls laterally.
+The Northridge earthquake produced the strongest ground motions ever recorded in an urban setting in North America.
+Damage was widespread.
+Sections of major freeways collapsed, parking structures and office buildings collapsed, and apartment buildings suffered irreparable damage.
+Damage to wood-frame apartment houses was widespread in the San Fernando Valley and Santa Monica areas.

-The West Hills community does contain some liquefaction and landslide areas identified by the State of California.
+The West Hills area contains some liquefaction and landslide areas identified by the State of California.